Renz-Victa/Renz-Victa/README.md

 ## 🌱 What I'm Up To ...

-- Strenghtening my problem-solving skills through the Data Structures & Algorithms Roadmap and Frontend Developer Roadmap from roadmap.sh
+- Strenghthening my problem-solving skills through the Data Structures & Algorithms Roadmap and Frontend Developer Roadmap from roadmap.sh
 - Building solid foundations in web development with the Foundations Course from The Odin Project
 - Completing the Frontend Development Libraries Certification from freeCodeCamp